javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 ## Breakpoints

 Let's examine what's going on within the code of the [example page](debugging/index.html).
-In `hello.js`, click at the line number `4`.
-Yes, right on the `"4"` digit, not on the code.
+In `hello.js`, click at line number `4`.
+Yes, right on the `4` digit, not on the code.

 Congratulations!
 You've set a breakpoint.
 Please also click on the number for line `8`.